perufork/elliot-serverless-ecommerce/README.md

 2. Choose a domain space
 3. Click on "Get Headless"
 4. Follow the on boarding and you will be good to go!

+> To enable Apple Pay, you will have to get the Apple verification file and place it under `/public/.well-known/`

+> Follow this [Guide](https://github.com/helloiamelliot/elliot-serverless-ecommerce#enabling-digital-wallets) to get the Apple verification file

 ## Built with